svaksha/Julia.jl/Database.md

 + [Accumulo.jl](https://github.com/JuliaDB/Accumulo.jl) :: Apache Accumulo client.

 ## SciDB
 + [SciDB-Julia](https://github.com/Paradigm4/SciDB-Julia) :: The SciDB-Julia package allows users of Julia to interface with SciDB.
 The API follows the Julia convention and allows for using Julia language constructs in SciDB operations.
-SciDB is an [array DBMS](http://en.wikipedia.org/wiki/Array_DBMS) is an array database designed for multidimensional data management and analytics common to scientific applications.
+SciDB is an [array DBMS](http://en.wikipedia.org/wiki/Array_DBMS) is an array database designed for multidimensional data management and analytics common to scientific applications. {__NB: Not maintained for the latest stable Julia release__}.
    + __RESOURCES__
    + [TAQ](https://github.com/Paradigm4/TAQ) :: Example SciDB queries for finance trade and quote data.